Midland-Odessa Truck Accident Attorneys

 - Blunt force trauma

-Learn if we can help you—call (888) 493-1629 or use our online form to review your options with a lawyer in a free consultation.
+Learn if we can help you—call our Midland-Odessa truck accident lawyers today (888) 493-1629 or use our online form to review your options with a lawyer in a free consultation.

 With unprecedented safety technology at our fingertips, why are trucking accidents not decreasing like they should?
 The issue might be with the industry itself.

 Trucking companies set up the industry so that drivers work themselves to exhaustion just to make ends meet.
-As tired drivers get behind the wheel by the thousands, motorists everywhere are in danger—including the truckers themselves.
+As tired drivers get behind the wheel by the thousands, motorists everywhere, in Midland-Odessa and nationwide, are in danger—including the truckers themselves.
 The major issue is that drivers are paid by the mile, meaning they're not paid for all of the vital work that truckers have always had to do: wait for rig inspections, wait for loading and unloading, resting for at least 10 hours a day, driving "flying canaries" (empty trailers) to new jobs.

-Companies even give their implied approval to practices that help truckers violate hours of service regulations without discovery—an illegal practice.
-New drivers often 'learn' bad habits, like keeping two logbooks that allow them to drive 15 hours or longer without alerting federal regulators.
+Some companies even give their implied approval to practices that help truckers violate hours of service regulations without discovery—an illegal practice.
+New drivers often "learn" bad habits, like keeping two logbooks that allow them to drive big rigs and 18-wheelers 15 hours or longer without alerting federal regulators.

 - Box truck crashes

 - Flatbed truck accidents

 - Garbage truck accidents